aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Indicates whether parsing the formula when reading the file.

+**Remarks**

 Only applies for Excel Xlsx, Xltx, Xltm and Xlsm file because the formulas in the files are stored with a string formula.

 **Returns:**
 boolean